327th Infantry Regiment (United States): Meuse-Argonne

 The 82nd Division was given a new axis of advance early in the Meuse-Argonne Offensive to attack and fill a gap to the left flank of the 28th Infantry Division which was advancing to capture Hill 223 as part of operations to rescue the 77th Infantry Division's Lost Battalion.
 On the night of 6/7 October 1918, the regiment relieved troops on the left of the 28th Division on the Aire River.
 On 7 October, it attacked toward the Argonne Forest, making some progress toward Cornay.
 On 8 October rescuers reached the Lost Battalion.
 The next day the 327th continued to attack towards the high ground northwest of Châtel-Chéhéry.
-The 327th then continued to fight in the Ardennes region, capturing Conray and Hill 180.
+The 327th then continued to fight in the Ardennes region, capturing Cornay and Hill 180.
 On 4 November the regiment was pulled from the line and moved into training area; it was there when it learned of the 11 November Armistice.

 The 327th Infantry suffered 331 killed in action, 73 died of wounds and 1959 wounded in the First World War.
 Members of the 327th were awarded 7 Distinguished Services Crosses (DSC), including one for the 2-327th Commander-Lt Col Harold W. Blanchard.

+Interwar period

+The 327th Infantry arrived at the port of New York on 19 May 1919 on the USS Walter A. Luckenbach and was demobilized on 26 May 1919 at Camp Upton, New York.
+It was reconstituted in the Organized Reserve on 24 June 1921, assigned to the 82nd Division, and allotted to the Fourth Corps Area.
+The regiment was initiated on 7 December 1921 with headquarters at Greenville, South Carolina.
+Subordinate battalion headquarters were concurrently organized as follows: 1st Battalion at Columbia, South Carolina; 2nd Battalion at Spartanburg, South Carolina; and the 3rd Battalion at Florence, South Carolina.
+The regimental band was organized in 1926 at Greenville under the leadership of Warrant Officer A.J.
+Garing, who had spent sixteen years in the United States Marine Band under John Philip Sousa.
+The regiment conducted summer training most years with the 22nd Infantry Regiment at Fort McPherson, Georgia, and some years with the 8th Infantry Regiment at Fort Moultrie, South Carolina, or Fort Screven, Georgia.
+The regiment also conducted infantry Citizens Military Training Camps some years at Fort Moultrie or Fort Screven as an alternate form of summer training.
+The primary ROTC "feeder" schools for new Reserve lieutenants for the regiment were Clemson Agricultural College in Clemsom and The Citadel Military College of South Carolina in Charleston.